clangstonhinton/python-challenge/README.md

     * the largest monthly decrease in profit with corresponding date

 PyPoll:
-- Leveraged Python scrips to loop through 360,000 ballots to determine the following:
+- Leveraged Python "for loops" and conditional arguements to iterate through 360,000 ballots to determine the following:
     * Total Ballots Cast
     * Unique Candidates Receiving Votes
     * Candidate Name with Percent of Votes and Total Votes Received